amandaguglieri/hackinglife/docs/sudo-rights-abuse.md

 ---
 # Sudo Rights Abuse

+`sudo` stands for "superuser-do".
+This commands changes the effective userID of the executed commands.

 When the `sudo` command is issued, the system will check if the user issuing the command has the appropriate rights, as configured in `/etc/sudoers`.

 Therefore the  `/etc/sudoers` file specifies which users or groups are allowed to run specific programs and with what privileges.